New Jersey Lemon Law: Your Complete Legal Guide

 - Contact manufacturers to facilitate resolution

-- Issue determinations on whether vehicles qualify as lemons
+- Issue binding determinations on whether vehicles qualify as lemons

 - No attorney required: Consumers can represent themselves

-- Binding on manufacturer: Manufacturer must comply with decisions
+- Binding on manufacturer: The manufacturer must comply with decisions unless appealed

-If a manufacturer has its own dispute settlement program that complies with federal FTC regulations, consumers may be required to use that program before accessing state remedies.
-However, the manufacturer's program decision is not binding on the consumer, who can proceed to the state process or court if unsatisfied.
+If a manufacturer has its own informal dispute settlement program that complies with federal FTC regulations, consumers may be required to use that program before accessing state remedies.
+However, a consumer is not required to participate in the manufacturer's program before filing a court action.
+The manufacturer's program decision is not binding on the consumer, who can proceed to the state process or court if unsatisfied.

 How to File a Lemon Law Claim

-Filing a lemon law claim in New Jersey involves several steps to ensure your rights are protected.
+Filing a lemon law claim in New Jersey involves several steps to protect your rights.

 Step 1: Document Everything

-- Note dates vehicle was brought in and returned
+- Note dates the vehicle was brought in and returned

 - Save all correspondence with the dealer and manufacturer